vsch/flexmark-java/README.md

 Pull requests, issues and comments welcome :smile:.
 For pull requests:

 * Add tests for new features and bug fixes, preferably in the ast_spec.txt format
-* Follow the existing style (always use braces, 4 space indent)
+* Follow the existing style to make merging easier, as much as possible: 4 space indent.
-* Separate unrelated changes into multiple pull requests

-See the existing "help wanted" issues for things to start contributing.

-For bigger changes, make sure you start a discussion first by creating an issue and explaining the intended change.

 * * *